Configuring Additional Settings for a

 Configure any or all of the user connection settings,

-already have a default value assigned, which you may retain or modify.
+default values assigned, which you may retain or modify.

 Select the User Connection sub-tab.